 Survival of the Primitive

-Post from December 16, 2018 (↻ August 7, 2021), filed under Philosophy and Everything Else (feed).
+Published on December 16, 2018 (↻ August 31, 2024), filed under Philosophy and Everything Else (RSS feed for all categories).

-One that I understand to be Social Darwinist aspect I find troubling is that we consider us such a highly evolved culture and see no contradiction between that and killing life.
+One I understand to be Social Darwinist aspect I find troubling is that we consider us such a highly evolved culture and see no contradiction between that and killing (“selecting”) life.
 We consider this even though our killing is glaringly obvious; we kill pretty much everything that can be deemed alive, industrially so, including animals and even (or of course) people.

 I wonder about the following argument: